Villeneuve-Saint-Georges: 20th Century

 On the eve of the First World War, Villeneuve-Saint-Georges had more than 10,000 inhabitants.
 It was the first railway town in the country with the largest sorting in Europe.
 The Foyer and HBM sets were built at this time.

-On July 30, 1908, following the calls for a 24-hour general strike launched by the General Confederation of Labour to demand a 10-hour day, weekly rest, a salary increase and the end of Piece work, thousands of demonstrators gathered in Vigneux-sur-Seine and Draveil, then converged in the town where a violent confrontation took place between the National Gendarmerie and the workers.
+On 30 July 1908, following the calls for a 24-hour general strike launched by the General Confederation of Labour to demand a 10-hour day, weekly rest, a salary increase and the end of Piece work, thousands of demonstrators gathered in Vigneux-sur-Seine and Draveil, then converged in the town where a violent confrontation took place between the National Gendarmerie and the workers.
 The result fight left four dead and more than 200 injured among the workers, and 69 injured on the side of the forces of order.
 A local odonym (“Place du 30-Juillet-1908”) recalls these events.
 The next day, Georges Clemenceau ordered the arrest of thirty leaders of the CGT, including its general secretary Victor Griffuelhes, to neutralize the union.

 A painting by Théodore Rousseau, titled La Seine à Villeneuve-Saint-Georges, which was in the Palais des Beaux-Arts in Lille was destroyed in 1916.

 During the First World War, Villeneuve-Saint-Georges hosted the 232nd Territorial Infantry Regiment (normally quartered in Argentan).
 The school hospital becomes the Auxiliary Hospital of the Military Wounded Relief Society (HASSBM) No.42, while the Ferry School Group becomes the Auxiliary Hospital of the Ladies of France Association (HAADF) No.248.

-After the introduction of paid leave, at the time of the great departures on vacation, a derailment on July 30, 1937 left twenty-nine dead and one hundred and eleven injured at the junction between the Brunoy and Corbeil lines.
+A train derailment on 30 July 1937 killed 29 people and injured 111 others at the junction between the Brunoy and Corbeil lines.
+The accident happened soon after the introduction of paid leave in France and many of the victims were traveling on vacation.

 During the Second World War, the city was bombarded by Allied aircraft because the Wehrmacht used the railway installations.
 Many Resistance fighters are also killed after the “Triage sabotage”.
 After these events, a new demographic surge saw the construction of large housing estates in the North part of Villeneuve.

-On January 1, 1968, Villeneuve-Saint-Georges, which until then had been part of the department of Seine-et-Oise, became one of the municipalities of the new Val-de-Marne.
+On 1 January 1968 Villeneuve-Saint-Georges, which until then had been part of the department of Seine-et-Oise, became one of the municipalities of the new Val-de-Marne.

 21st Century

 The town, compared to the rest of Val-de-Marne, is perceived as noisy and undesirable place to go.
-It has lost its charm during the 18th and 19th centuries, and starting from 1980 workers have deserted the city, leaving a mostly immigrant population, most from the Maghreb.
-A final destination for most of these immigrants, the gathering of these communities have made it unappealing to local French.
+It has lost its charm during the 18th and 19th centuries, and starting from 1980 workers have deserted the city, leaving a mostly immigrant population, most from the Maghreb and Subsaharan Africa.

-The Route Nationale 6 cuts through the commune and runs parallel to the RER line, producing much noise.
+The Route nationale 6 cuts through the commune and runs parallel to the RER line, producing much noise.
 The N6 is also famous for having long traffic jams at the junction between the N6, N406 and the A86 Ring road.